To stay up-to-date on Seattle University's environmental justice and sustainability efforts.

 CEJS has supported 24 faculty and student fellows since 2013.
 The interdisciplinary projects are from a variety of disciplinary perspectives including: business, theology, chemistry, philosophy, physics, nursing, engineering, and education Read more.
 Our biennial conference connects researchers, businesses, and communities that are tackling environmental justice and sustainability issues.
 Read more.

 We co-sponsor lectures, workshops, and symposia.
 During the 2014 fall quarter we will offer a faculty workshop on the pedagogy of environmental justice.
 Read more.
 The Center serves as a clearinghouse for environmental justice and sustainability research, courses and faculty experts.

 Located just a seven-minute walk from the heart of campus, CEJS is located in the Bullitt Center, the greenest commercial office building in the world.
 Come tour the composting toilets, gray water treatment wetland, and the building’s irresistible staircase.
 Read more.Our partnership with the Bullitt Foundation has provided hands-on learning for Seattle University environmental engineering students who have tested the water quality in the Bullitt Center’s gray water treatment wetland to evaluate its performance.

-Learn more about his research here.
+Learn more about her research and South Africa here.